Mahasweta-usc/NLP4GOV/README.md

       "The Board should conduct a vote every 3 years."

       "The Board should review proposal for budgetary considerations."

-* There are broadly two types of notebooks
-	* Implementing the Institutional Grammar Framework
-	* Exploring governances through policies

 ## Institutional Grammar Framework